zrong/lua/README.md

 # 2. For [quick-cocos2d-x][10]

-In [quick-cocos2d-x][10], all of the dependences are included.
+All of the dependences were included in [quick-cocos2d-x][10].

 This library has already been merged into [quick-cocos2d-x framework][1].

-In [quick-cocos2d-x framework][1], these library still use "cc" package name, but I won't update them.
+In [quick-cocos2d-x framework][1], these librares still use "cc" package name, and I won't update them.

 # 3. Usage